 - Athletes seek a temporary crown/prize/medal.
 We seek an eternal crown, eternal rewards that will not fade.

 - Athletes train hard.
 They avoid distractions.
 They are goal focused.
 They aren’t complacent.
 They always try to improve.
-There are many things we can learn from athletes.
+We can learn these and much more from athletes.

 - Farmers are hard-working.